astrobc1/Echelle.jl/docs/src/spectralmodelingtutorial.md

     sregion = SpecRegion1d(pixmin=nothing, pixmax=nothing, λmin=chunks[i], λmax=chunks[i+1], label="Chunk$i")

     # Create the model
-    # Note we use a static lsf width, which while may not be accurate, still yields accurate relative RVs in current tests.
+    # Note we use a static lsf width, which while may not be accurate, still yields accurate relative RVs from current tests.
     # We also steal the telluric template from CTIO instead of La Silla, which is reasonable for this example as tellurics are sparse in the visible.
     model = SpectralForwardModel(λsolution=APrioriλSolution(),
                                  continuum=PolyContinuum(deg=1, coeffs_guess=Dict(0=>[0.95, 1.0, 1.1], 1=>[-1E-4, 1E-5, 1E-4])),